sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 4. When the application (static route BFD) restarts, recover static routes and BFD session states from redis database (config_db, appl_db and state_db) without impacting any existing installed static routes and BFD sessions. <br  />

 ## System Overview with Static Route BFD
-A new component, BfdRouteMgr is introduced to support static route BFD. <br>
+A new component, StaticRouteBfd is introduced to support static route BFD. <br>

-In the following diagram, BfdRouteMgr monitors config_db STATIC_ROUTE_TABLE.
-If there is a static route configured with bfd, BfdRouteMgr creates BFD session by updating appl_db BFD_SESSION_TABLE.
-BfdRouteMgr also monitors state db for BFD session state change.
-Based on BFD session state, BfdRouteMgr updates appl_db STATIC_ROUTE_TABLE to add/delete static route or update its nexthop list.<br>
+In the following diagram, StaticRouteBfd monitors config_db STATIC_ROUTE_TABLE.
+If there is a static route configured with bfd, StaticRouteBfd creates BFD session by updating appl_db BFD_SESSION_TABLE.
+StaticRouteBfd also monitors state db for BFD session state change.
+Based on BFD session state, StaticRouteBfd updates appl_db STATIC_ROUTE_TABLE to add/delete static route or update its nexthop list.<br>

 To work with existing bgpcfgd StaticRouteMgr, an optional field "bfd" is introduced in STATIC_ROUTE_TABLE.
-When the "bfd" field present and is "true" in config db, StaticRouteMgr ignores this static route and BfdRouteMgr handles it.
-BfdRouteMgr writes this static route to appl_db based on BFD session state for this static route nexthop. <br>
+When the "bfd" field present and is "true" in config db, StaticRouteMgr ignores this static route and StaticRouteBfd handles it.
+StaticRouteBfd writes this static route to appl_db based on BFD session state for this static route nexthop. <br>

-To avoid StaticRouteTimer deleting BfdRouteMgr created static route entry in appl_db, a new field "refreshable" is introduced in appl_db STATIC_ROUTE_TABLE schema.
-BfdRouteMgr sets "refreshable"="false" when it writes a static route to appl_db STATIC_ROUTE_TABLE.
+To avoid StaticRouteTimer deleting StaticRouteBfd created static route entry in appl_db, a new field "refreshable" is introduced in appl_db STATIC_ROUTE_TABLE schema.
+StaticRouteBfd sets "refreshable"="false" when it writes a static route to appl_db STATIC_ROUTE_TABLE.
 When StaticRouteTimer see "refreshable"="false", it ignores this static route entry. <br>

 <img src="static_rt_bfd_overview.png" width="500">
 <br />

 ## BFD session local IP address
-BfdRouteMgr create BFD session for each nexthop inside a BFD enabled static route.
+StaticRouteBfd create BFD session for each nexthop inside a BFD enabled static route.
 The BFD peer IP is the nexthop, the BFD local address (source IP address of the BFD packet) is the lookup result using the following method:<br />

 1. find the interface name for the nexthop
 2. lookup the config_db, find the IP address of that interface